Ouxsoft/LHTML/docs/README.md

 ### Conformance
 A conforming implementation of LHTML5 must fulfill all normative requirements.
 Conformance requirements are described in this document via both descriptive assertions and key words with clearly defined meanings.

-The keywords "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY ", and "OPTIONAL" will be used as defined in RFC 2119 [RFC2119](https://www.w3.org/TR/2004/WD-qaframe-spec-20040830/#RFC2119).
+The keywords "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY ", and "OPTIONAL" will be used as defined in RFC 2119 [RFC2119](https://www.ietf.org/rfc/rfc2119.txt).
 When used with the normative RFC2119 meanings, they will be all uppercase.
 Occurrences of these words in lowercase comprise normal prose usage, with no normative implications.

 ## Language

-LHTML5 documents consist of tree elements containing attributes and inner text.
-The language is intentionally considerate of the roles and communication between:
+LHTML5 documents MUST consist of tree elements containing attributes and inner text.
+The language when implemented SHOULD be considerate of the stakeholders roles and inner communication.
+These stakeholder MAY include any of the following:

  + Backend developer;
  + Template designers;